 A space where you belong, with your highs and lows–you’re home and we belong to each other.

-Help us love each other through, so that in 20 years they still have that thing they made in Dr. W’s class, reminded who they are and knowing they have power to change and to love.
+Help us see each other through, so that in 20 years they still have that thing they made in Dr. W’s class, reminded who they are and knowing they have power to change and to grow.